Phil Schnetzer, CPI

 Joist hangers: the most common DIY mistake

 This is where I see more errors than anywhere else on decks.
-Joist hangers must be fastened using galvanized joist hanger nails — not deck screws, not construction screws, and definitely not random nails from the garage.
+Joist hangers must be fastened using galvanized joist hanger nails — not deck screws, and definitely not roofing nails.
 Screws are strong in tension but weak in shear.
 Joist hangers rely on shear strength to resist the lateral loads a deck sees (think: 20 people standing in one spot, everyone jumping).
 Every hole in the hanger needs a nail — not just the convenient ones.

 Use the right size hanger for your joist dimension.
 A hanger designed for a 2×8 shouldn't be used on a 2×10.